SylwiaGrudkowska/JDemetra-documentation/pages/case-studies/detailedsa-span.md

 description: Basics
 ---

-By default, JDemetra+ performs an analysis on a whole span available for a time series.
-However, in some cases there is a need to limit an analysis to a subset (span) of a time series.
+By default, JDemetra+ performs an analysis on the whole span available for a time series.
+However, in some cases there is a need to limit an analysis to a subset (span) of the time series.

 According to the Guidelines on seasonal adjustment (2015), *"in the context of seasonal adjustment it is possible to assume heuristically